Curious what it’s like to work in a test kitchen? Or want to know what is a test kitchen?

 America’s Test Kitchen

 ATK taste panels range in structure depending on the publication, editor and recipe/product.
 Sometimes taste panels are held at their long wooden table in the library (they’ve moved locations since I was there, so this could have changed) while others are held right in the test kitchen with your editor and team gathered around your station.
 They also hold blind taste panels as well as silent taste panels with voting ballots.

 Cuisine at Home Test Kitchen

-As for Cuisine, it’s somewhat of a hybrid between the two.
+As for Cuisine at Home Magazine, it’s somewhat of a hybrid between the two.
 Everyone who’s available gathers around the big butcher block in the center of the kitchen, the recipe is presented, preliminary photos are snapped for reference, the how’s and why’s are laid out, and then it’s divided and critiqued between ten people.

 Kitchen Space / Stations